therealnoof/terraform-aws-sslo/README.md

 terraform destroy <-- when you are ready to tear it down

 4. The BIG-IP SSLO is not configured, this is coming soon but all of the plumbing is in place

+Be sure to create the pool and pool member before configuring, this example uses a Wordpress App, IP address is outputted.

 5. Configure a L3 Inbound topology